 “Hey, I’m human.
 Nobody likes uprooting their life, okay.”

 Anyway, at the age of seventeen, I ate like a horse.
 I was playing high school football and had plenty of energy to burn the extra calories.
-My grandmother cooked typical Cuban food, which meant a large piece of protein-meat, chicken, or fish-along with even more rice, beans, and fried plantains.
+My grandmother cooked typical Cuban food: a large piece of protein-meat, chicken, or fish-along with even more rice, beans, and fried plantains.

 I gobbled up the calories and then burned them off playing football.